oar-team/kameleon/RELEASING.md

 For stable releases:
 --------------------

-## Merge devel into master:
+## Switch and update the master branch
 ```
-git checkout master
+git switch master
-git merge devel
+git pull -r
 ```

-## Fix anything needed
-Should be no conflict but...
-Make sure changelog is up to date.
+Do whatever changes needed in the code (possibly merging a branch or a pull request).
+Commit.

+## Update changelog
+Edit the `CHANGES` file.
+Commit.

 ## Bump version
-***Warning*** Make sure that there is no dirty file (not committed) before the following.
+Edit the `lib/kameleon/version.rb` file and bump the version.
+Commit:
 ```
-./scripts/bumpversion.py release  # will do 2.7.0.dev -> 2.7.0 + git tag + changelog
-git push
+git commit -m "v2.10.16 → v.2.10.17" lib/kameleon/version.rb
 ```

 ## Build gem